getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 ### Linux

 * Many distributions of Linux already come with Apache and PHP built-in, if it's not built-in, then usually the distribution provides a package manager where you can install Apache and PHP without much hassle.
 More advanced configurations should be investigated with the help of a good search engine.

->>> Running Grav with the built-in Web server provided with PHP 5.4 is explained in more detail in the next chapter.

 ### Apache Requirements